What is Fat Transfer?

 Fat transfer, also known as fat grafting or autologous fat transfer, is the process of using a patient’s own fat to increase the volume of fat in another area of the body.
 Because autologous fat comes from the patient’s own body, the body will not reject it.
 It is a minimally invasive skin rejuvenation and anti-aging procedure that restores subtle volume and a better shape to the face and body.
 The fat is extracted using a small liposuction cannula, then injected into the new part of the body using very small blunt tipped cannulas.
 The most common areas where fat is taken from are the stomach, thighs, and hips.
 Fat transfer is minimally invasive, and the recovery time is short.

 The procedure is commonly utilized to reconstruct soft tissue defects caused by aging, trauma, chronic wounds and cancer resection.
 It is a powerful technique that also allows us to treat atrophy enhanced by augmentation, something we have previously been unable to do in this natural fashion.
 This has been one of the most important advances in esthetic surgery in several decades.
 Properly performed, the addition of fat to areas of the face that have atrophied due to age or disease can produce a signiﬁcant and sustained improvement in appearance unattainable by other means.

-What are Stem Cells and how are they used in Fat Transfer?
+What are Growth Factors and how are they used in Fat Transfer?